Mohiit70/Content-Canvas/README.md

 1. Open `index.html` in a web browser.
 2. Select the desired platform, prompt type, and prompt.
 3. Click the "Generate Content" button to see the GPT-4 generated content.
+4. Install Dependencies npm install
+   `node server.js`
+   The server will run on `http://localhost:3000` by default.

 ## Important Note